 Generalized anxiety disorder (GAD) is an

 marked by chronic, exaggerated worrying and anxiety about everyday life.
-The worry is so severe that it interferes with their ability to live their lives.
+The worry is so severe that it interferes with a person's ability to live his or her life.

 Anxiety may be caused by: An abnormal neurotransmitter systemGeneticsEnvironmental factorsDevelopmental factorsPsychological factors